commercelayer/commercelayer-sanity-template/README.md

 sanity dataset import data.ndjson production
 ```

-NB: If your dataset is not named `production`, kindly update this to the right value.
+NB: If your dataset is not named `production`, kindly update the dataset name to the right value.

 3. Check the frontend and studio now for some imported data.